Proven Stratgies for Losing Cellulite

 The fat that causes cellulite is not the same as the fat that takes us from a size 10 to a 14, experts say.
 That fat lies far below the skin, closer to our bones, and it is what the body burns as fuel for energy.

 This is confusing, no doubt.
-Both mention that cellulite is basically fat, and that the skin has lost some elasticity which leads to the dimpled effect, and that is true, but they give the impression that cellulite cannot be removed from a good diet and exercise program.
+Both mention that cellulite is basically fat and that the skin has lost some elasticity which leads to the dimpled effect, and that is true, but they give the impression that cellulite cannot be removed by a good diet and exercise program.
 Instead, they offer their own remedies that I believe can be misleading, and I will address those later.

 First of all, the fat that lies under the skin is simply subcutaneous fat.
 It is the same fat that can be found around the arms, upper back, legs, and stomach.
-The doctor quoted above that says this kind of fat cannot be used as energy in relation the visceral fat (I wrote about this type of fat here) is telling a half truth.
-Visceral fat is the most active fat, meaning it is drawn into the bloodstream first and fastest for energy, but for longer term energy needs (such as a chronic daily calorie shortage), the body does call on subcutaneous fat.
-It is no different than that of a man trying to lose the last bit of fat around the waist.
-He has to be committed to a diet and exercise regime for a long time to see the definition in his midsection.
+The doctor quoted above that says this kind of fat cannot be used as energy in relation to the visceral fat (I have also written about this type of fat.).
+This is only half true.
+Visceral fat is the most active fat, meaning it is drawn into the bloodstream first and fastest for energy, but for longer-term energy needs (such as a chronic daily calorie shortage), the body does call on subcutaneous fat.
+It is no different than when a man is trying to lose the last bit of fat around his waist.
+He has to be committed to a diet and exercise regime for a long time to see definition in his midsection.
 There is no difference between abdominal fat and cellulite.

 As one can expect, there are many remedies that claim to get rid of cellulite.
 Now that we are a bit more clear as to the cause of cellulite, let us take a critical look at some of these remedies to see if they can really work.

-- High Tech Massage.
-According to Web Md, this is how it works: "The procedure is known as endermologie -- a deep mechanical massage that combines cylindrical rollers and suction to affect the skin's connective tissue, stimulate blood flow and lymphatic drainage, and trigger what the developers say is the body's natural system for eliminating fat from cells".
+- High-tech massage.
+According to Web Md, this is how it works: "The procedure is known as endermologie—a deep mechanical massage that combines cylindrical rollers and suction to affect the skin's connective tissue, stimulate blood flow and lymphatic drainage, and trigger what the developers say is the body's natural system for eliminating fat from cells."
 The author goes on to explain that it does work, but the results are temporary.
 One would need a monthly maintenance program to keep it under control at a cost of $300.00 to $500.00 a month.
 I find it hard to believe that simply massaging your muscles will make the fat disappear.
-There is 3,600 calories to a pound of fat, so massaging it will not get rid of it.
+There are 3,600 calories to a pound of fat, so massaging it will not get rid of it.
 The body needs to use it as energy to lose it.